day8/re-frame/docs/api-intro.md

   - `trim-v`
   - `debug`

-Global interceptors can be useful:
+Global interceptors can be very useful:

   - register then via `reg-global-interceptors`
   - rarely, remove them via `clear-global-interceptor`

-And, when writing event handlers you might want to use the **builtin effects**.
+And, when you are writing event handlers, you might want to use the **builtin effects**.
 These are detailed on their own page - see navigation on the left.

 ## More Rarely Used